orrymr/eloquent-javascript/01_Values, Types and Operators/Notes.md

+Values - chunks of bits that represent pieces of information.
+Types - Every value has a type that determines its role (numbers, strings, Booleans, and undefined values) Operators - doing things with these values.
+Like multiplying them (if their type is number)

 # Numbers

-Javascript uses 64 bits to store a number.
+- Javascript uses 64 bits to store a number.
+- Precedence rules for mathematical operations
+- Special values: `Infinity`, `-Infinity` `NaN`

 # Strings